Youssefahmed88/Youssefahmed88/README.md

     - Awarded the Silver Medal for outstanding performance in Huawei’s national networking competition, showcasing strong technical and problem-solving skills in networking.

   - 🐞 Bug Hunter on HackerOne
-    - Discovered and reported security vulnerabilities through the HackerOne platform, contributing to the improvement of real-world application security
+    - Discovered and reported security vulnerabilities through the HackerOne platform

   🔗 [`HackerOne Profile`](https://hackerone.com/0xyousseff)